PnS2018/pns2018.github.com/session_02.md

 Note that $$\mathbf{W}$$ includes both trainable and non-trainable parameters.
 All the DNN architectures discussed in this module can be formulated in this paradigm.

 Strictly speaking, the hypothesis function defines a large family of functions that could be the solution to the task $$T$$.
-At the end of training, the hypothesis function is expected to be parameterized by a set of optimal parameters $$\mathbf{W}^{\star}$$ that predicts correct decisions of the given task.
+At the end of training, the hypothesis function is expected to be parameterized by a set of optimal parameters $$\mathbf{W}^{\star}$$ that yields the highest performance according to the performance measure $$P$$ of the given task.

 ### The Cost Function